awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-service.md

 The ecs\-cli compose service command uses a project name with the task definitions and services that it creates\.
 When the Amazon ECS CLI creates a task definition and service from a compose file, the task definition and service are called `project-name`\.
 By default, the project name is the name of the directory that contains your Docker compose file\.
 However, you can also specify your own project name with the `--project-name` option\.

 **Note**
 The Amazon ECS CLI can only manage tasks, services, and container instances that were created with the Amazon ECS CLI\.
-To manage tasks, services, and container instances that were not created by the Amazon ECS CLI, use the AWS Command Line Interface or the AWS Management Console\.
+To manage tasks, services, and container instances that weren't created by the Amazon ECS CLI, use the AWS Command Line Interface or the AWS Management Console\.

 **Important**
-Some features described may only be available with the latest version of the Amazon ECS CLI\.
+Some features described might only be available with the latest version of the Amazon ECS CLI\.
 For more information about obtaining the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.

 ## Syntax<a name="cmd-ecs-cli-compose-service-syntax"></a>